hbldh/pymetawear/README.rst

 Basic Usage
 -----------

-Currently, this MetaWear client is a pretty thin object, only handling the Bluetooth connection and actual communication and mostly being called indirectly from the ``libmetawear`` C++ library.
+The MetaWear client can be used in two ways: either as Pythonic convenience class for handling a MetaWear board or as a simple communication client governed by the ``libmetawear`` C++ library.

+Creating a client, and thus also setting up a Bluetooth connection to the MetaWear board, is equal for both the two usage profiles:

 .. code-block:: python